-Click the blue button to add it as an attribute.
+Click the (+) button to add the attribute and the color bar to change the color for that answer.

 Repeat until you have entered all the attributes of interest.

 Next you will supply a scheme for classifying the sample values is created under SAMPLE VALUE: (attribute of interest, e.g., LAND COVER in the image on the following page).